Manoharreddi2/Time-Series-Anomaly-Detection-for-IoT-Sensors/README.md

-🧠 Time Series Anomaly Detection for IoT Sensors
+🧠 Time Series Anomaly Detection (IoT Project)
-📋 Project Overview
+📖 Project Summary

-  This project builds an AI-based anomaly detection system for IoT sensor data in manufacturing.
+This project detects anomalies (unusual readings) in IoT sensor data using machine learning and deep learning.
-  It identifies unusual readings that may indicate equipment faults or maintenance needs using:

-  Isolation Forest (statistical method)
+It helps in finding faulty machines or abnormal behavior in a factory setup.

+🧩 Methods Used

+Isolation Forest – A machine learning model to find outliers.

-  LSTM Autoencoder (deep learning method)
+LSTM Autoencoder – A deep learning model that learns normal patterns and flags anything different.

-⚙️ How to Run the Code
+⚙️ How to Run

-1. Install Dependencies
+Step 1: Install Required Libraries

- Run the following in your terminal or notebook:
+Run this in your terminal or Jupyter Notebook:

 pip install numpy pandas matplotlib seaborn scikit-learn statsmodels tensorflow

- If your system doesn’t support TensorFlow GPU, install the CPU-only version:
+If TensorFlow doesn’t install, try:

 pip install tensorflow-cpu

-2. Run the Script
+Step 2: Run the Code
- python TimeSeries_Anomaly_Detection_IoT_Assignment.py or, if you’re using Jupyter Notebook,open the script as a notebook and run all cells sequentially.

-3. Outputs

- Plots: EDA visuals and anomaly detection graphs will appear inline or in your window.

- Results file: Model evaluation summary is saved to ./models/summary_results.json

-Trained model files (if applicable): saved under ./models/

-4. Optional: Use a Real Dataset

-By default, synthetic data is generated with fake anomalies.
-To use your own CSV sensor data:
+If using Python file:

+python TimeSeries_Anomaly_Detection_IoT_Assignment.py

+If using Jupyter Notebook:

-Open the script.
+Open the file

-Change these lines near the top:

-DATA_SOURCE = 'csv'
-PATH_TO_CSV = 'your_dataset.csv'

-Make sure your CSV has a timestamp column and at least one sensor column.

-🧩 Key Features

-Automatic data cleaning and feature creation

-Two anomaly detection approaches

-Performance comparison (Precision, Recall, F1-score)

-Visualizations of detected anomalies
+Click Run All

+Step 3: View Results

+Graphs will show normal and anomalous data points.

+A summary file (like model scores) will be saved in the models/ folder.

+📊 Output

+Cleaned and visualized sensor data

+Anomalies highlighted in graphs

+Precision, recall, and F1-score shown for models

+✅ Example Use

+You can use this for:

+Predictive maintenance

+Detecting faulty sensors

+Monitoring equipment health